abbreviatedman/avec-vous-client/README.md

 - [ ] switch from light to dark mode
 - [ ] have my universal light/dark mode respected
+- [ ] when viewing a story, have the contributors list always visible
 - [ ] view a user
 - [ ] search stories by keyword
 - [ ] search stories by category